sfepy/sfepy/doc/tutorial.rst

    :width: 70 %
    :align: center

-* The left mouse button by itself orbits the 3D view
+* The left mouse button by itself orbits the 3D view.

-* Holding shift and the left mouse button pans the view
+* Holding shift and the left mouse button pans the view.

-* Holding control and the left mouse button rotates about the screen normal axis
+* Holding control and the left mouse button rotates about the screen normal axis.

-* The right mouse button controls the zoom
+* The right mouse button controls the zoom.

 .. _poisson-example-tutorial: